 Note: if you’re not sure whether your practice complies with any of these areas, you might consider it as a worthwhile learning objective!
 You can find many of these resources and more at Legislation, Regulations and Other Resources.

 - When assessing your Foundational Knowledge, consider whether you know what you NEED to know to provide services on a daily basis.

 - Are you able to locate more detailed information if you need to?

 - If you are in a supervisory position, officially or by nature of your role, are you encouraging development of the principles above in those who look to you for guidance?

-If you still need help assessing your practice, ask a trusted peer for help or contact our Competence Coordinator for guidance.
+If you still need help assessing your practice, ask a trusted peer for help or contact our Regulatory Compliance Advisors for guidance.